Medication Metabolism

 • Hydrolysis

-All these processes are aimed at making the drug easier for the excretion process
+All these processes aim to make the drug easier for the excretion process

 Medication excretion

-The excretion of most drugs and their metabolites are eliminated primarily by the kidneys in urine.
-Excreted drugs are either eliminated in their unmetabolized form or eliminated through biotransformation.
-Some drugs pass through metabolism before being excreted, while others are excreted in their original form.
+The excretion of most drugs and their metabolites eliminated primarily by the kidneys in urine.
+Excreted drugs go out in their unmetabolized form or eliminated through biotransformation.
+Some drugs pass through metabolism before excretion, while others are excreted in their original form.

 Some drugs can be excreted in the